 Catherine: It really was affirming and amazing to me to think someone would want to print and read something I wrote.
 (It was a rhyming poem about how Jesus is my friend, and a Sunday school teacher encouraged me to send it in.
-That early poem is even included in the collection, Remembering Softly).
+That early poem is even included in the collection, (Remembering Softly: A Life in Poems).
 The desire to write kept growing until it became a sense of a call.

 In your biblical novel, Face to Face, you fictionalize a story about a woman who is miraculously healed by Jesus.
 She is mentioned in the Bible only once, in Luke 13:10-17.
 With so little known about her, how did you develop her character and make her so believable?

 Catherine: That woman, who was healed by Jesus on the Sabbath, gripped my heart and imagination.
 She was unnamed in the story, so I named her Joakima, which means “One whom God has lifted up spiritually.”
 She was bent over double for 18 years and “could in no way lift herself,” which indicates that she had tried.
 I began to imagine what “cures” she might have used.
 Each has a parallel today, whether it’s conventional wisdom and “old wives’ tales,” self-righteous religion, new-age spiritualism, or humanistic self-improvement methods.
 I considered the context of the scriptures and researched the historical period and life in those days.
 A good story needs conflict, and there’s plenty in this account—between the woman and the spirit that crippled her, between Jesus and the leaders of the synagogue, between the people and the burdensome Sabbath laws, and between walking by faith versus walking by sight.
 I began to imagine Joakima in a colorful setting interacting with other vibrant characters until the story took on a life of its own.
 I was interested to see how my character would survive and finally thrive in the challenges of that setting.